A framework for lifecycle digitalisation

 2025

-Human Digital Healthcare Engineering for Seafarers and Offshore Workers: A Comprehensive Review
+Human Digital Healthcare Engineering for Enhancing the Health and Well-Being of Seafarers and Offshore Workers: A Comprehensive Review

 Systems, 2025, 13:335.